kingzcheung/hammer/README.md

+#  hammer

-#  hammer - a simple tool to embed files in Go binary
+ hammer is a simple tool to embed files in Go binary.

 ## Installation